bterwijn/memory_graph/README.md

 ## Troubleshooting ##

+- Adobe Acrobat Reader doesn't refresh a PDF when it changes on disk and blocks updates which results in an `Could not open 'somefile.pdf' for writing : Permission denied` error on Windows.
+Install a PDF reader that does refresh (Evince for example) and set as it as default PDF reader.

 - In Jupyter Notebooks `locals()` has additional variables that cause problems, use `memory_graph.locals_jupyter()` to get the local variables with these additional variables filtered out.
 Use `memory_graph.get_call_stack_jupyter()` to get the whole call stack with these variables filtered out.

 - When graph edges overlap it can be hard to distinguish them.
 Using an interactive graphviz viewer, such as [xdot](https://github.com/jrfonseca/xdot.py), on a '*.gv' DOT output file will help.